ykk136/klogg/DOCUMENTATION.md

 * modules that were loaded into *klogg* process: filename, size and hashes for symbols
 * stacktraces for all running threads in *klogg* process

-These minidumps do not include full content of *klogg* process memory during the crash.
+These minidumps do not include the full content of *klogg* process memory during the crash.

 ## Keyboard commands